Pte

 My story

-William Henry Westlake Abbott was the son of Mary Ann and Abraham Abbott.
+William Henry Westlake Abbott was the son of Mary Ann Abbott and Abraham Abbott.
 He was born around 1890 in Tollesbury, in Maldon, Essex.
-William enlisted in the British Army.
-He served in the 2/7th (City of London) Battalion London Regiment (174th Brigade, 58th (2/1st London) Division).
+William enlisted in the British army.
+He belonged to the 2/7th (City of London) Battalion London Regiment (174th Brigade, 58th (2/1st London) Division).

-The 2/7th Battalion suffered 114 casualties during this attack: 5 missing, 88 wounded and 21 killed.
-Among the latter was 27-year-old William Henry Westlake Abbott.
-He is buried in Tyne Cot Cemetery (Plot XX, Row A, Grave 19).
+The 2/7th Battalion lost 114 casualties during this attack: five went missing, 88 were wounded and 21 lost their lives.
+The latter included 27-year-old William Henry Westlake Abbott.
+His body was buried near Von Tirpitz Farm.
+Afterwards he was reburied in Tyne Cot Cemetery (Plot XX, Row A, Grave 19).

 Sources 3